2. Normative References

 Wallet Provider

-An Organizational Entity, responsible for the management and provisioning of a Wallet Solution.
+Organizational Entity responsible for management and provisioning of a Wallet Solution.
+Aligned with ARF 1.10.

 Wallet Provider Backend

-Is the technical infrastructure and server-side components, including a set of endpoints, managed by a Wallet Provider.
+Technical infrastructure and server-side components managed by a Wallet Provider.
+Aligned with ARF 1.10.

 Wallet Secure Cryptographic Application (WSCA)

-An application that manages Critical Assets utilizing the cryptographic functions provided by the
+Application managing Critical Assets using cryptographic functions provided by the WSCD.
+Aligned with ARF 1.10.

 Wallet Secure Cryptographic Device (WSCD)